gdestuynder/audisp-json/README.rst

 This program is a plugin for Linux Audit user space programs available at <http://people.redhat.com/sgrubb/audit/>.
 It uses the audisp multiplexer.

-Audisp-json correlates messages coming from the kernel's audit (and through audisp) into a single JSON message through syslog.
+Audisp-json correlates messages coming from the kernel's audit (and through audisp) into a single JSON message that is sent directly to a log server (it doesn't use syslog).
 The JSON format used is MozDef message format.

+Regular audit log messages and audisp-json error, info messages still use syslog.

 Building
 --------